zarinlo/codelabs/codelab-springboot-api.md

 @ApiOperation(value = "Get a stock by symbol")
 // to denote a path variable, we use curly braces like so {...}
 @GetMapping(value = "/stocks/{symbol}")
-// this annotation is used to display a dropdown of possible values for the Swagger / OpenAPI spec to present to users (more on this later)
+// this annotation is used to display a dropdown of possible values for the OpenAPI spec to present to users (more on this later)
 @ApiImplicitParams({
         @ApiImplicitParam(name="symbol", allowableValues = "SIEMENS, INDUSTOWER, NIFTY NEXT 50")
 })